sammdec/use-cart/readme.md

 #### Props

-`initialState (Array|Object)`: initial state that the cart will contain on initial render
+`initialCart (Array)`: initial state that the cart will contain on initial render, it must be an array of objects

 `children (React.ReactNode)`: react component, usually containing the rest of your app